Particular/docs.particular.net/samples/multiple-inheritance/sample.md

 snippet: publisher-contracts

-NOTE: The limitation of this approach is two or more consumers requiring a property with the same name but different types.
+NOTE: The limitation of this approach is two or more consumers requiring a property with the same name but different types since that wouldn't compile using C#

 ## Running the sample

-Hit F5 to run the sample and notice how both consumers recives its contract when the producer publishes the `MyEvent`.
+Hit F5 to run the sample and notice how both consumers receives its contract when the producer publishes the `MyEvent`.

-NOTE: Sharing contract types between enpoints is a larger topic and this sample is using linked files for simplicity.
+NOTE: Sharing contract types between endpoints is a larger topic and this sample is using linked files for simplicity.
 See the [message contacts documentation](/nservicebus/messaging/evolving-contracts.md) for more details.